FRBCesab/rossinante/rossinante-tuto.md

-This tutorial presents how to use he FRB-CESAB server **Rossinante**, dedicated to medium performance scientific computing (Table 1).
+This tutorial presents how to use the FRB-CESAB server **Rossinante**, dedicated to medium performance scientific computing (Table 1).
 You can run programs coded in R, Python, Julia, C, and C++.
 Unlike traditional clusters, Rossinante does not have a job scheduling system (e.g. SLURM) meaning that you can launch